Let me tell you something, trying to be the truest, most vibrant version of the REAL you that’s inside is messy, scary work.

 Throughout my entire life, this is the one personality trait that has made me feel like a bit of a black sheep.
-Loving the cathartic feeling of a good cry or empathizing with a character in a story so much that their emotions felt real to me.
-Sensing a stranger’s joy or pain simply by being near them or pondering life’s biggest questions for hours with a friend over coffee.
+I love the cathartic feeling of a good cry or empathizing with a character in a story so much that their emotions feel real to me.
+I can sense a stranger’s joy or pain simply by being near them and love pondering life’s biggest questions for hours with a friend over coffee.
 That kind of depth and emotion is so much a part of who I am, and yet growing up I felt that there was something about it that wasn’t quite “normal.”
 So I hid that part of myself for a long time.

-That’s why it’s SO important for me to make sure that I weave my deep sensitivity into all the creative work that I do.
-It’s why I tackle these big, juicy topics in the newsletter.
+This is why it’s SO important for me to make sure that I weave my deep sensitivity into all the creative work that I do.
+It’s why I tackle these big, juicy topics in this newsletter.
 It’s why I share my emotions on Instagram.
 It’s why I directly declare that this community is for soulful creatives — people like you who aren’t afraid of a little self-reflection.

 This week, my challenge to you is to consider the idea that:

-That thing you’re afraid to show the world — that you’re irreverent or idealistic or weird or nerdy or sad or quiet — within that thing not only lies your ability to stand out but your ability to feel understood.
+That thing you’re afraid to show the world — that you’re irreverent or idealistic or weird or nerdy or sad or quiet — within that thing not only lies your ability to stand in your uniqueness but your ability to feel understood.

 You are CRAZY special and the world wants to know you.
 Let us see you for who you really are.